From single-server risk to AWS architecture planning.

 What I'd Add in Production

-These are the gaps I would close before calling this production-ready for a real business.
+These are the gaps I would close before treating this design as production-ready for a real business.

 The load balancer is publicly exposed.
 Without a Web Application Firewall, SQL injection and XSS have no automated defence at the network edge.